(AASHTO DESIGNATION: T-49)

 - Clean the needle and place a weight above the needle.

-- Take at least three reading.
+- Take at least three readings.

 USES AND SIGNIFICANCE: